Clinical_Pharmacy_03

 Our distance learning approach with minimal on-campus learning is designed to allow you to study alongside your professional role.
 Study materials are available online in the DMU virtual learning environment.
 We suggest you will need to spend about 10-15 hours per week studying the course material and undertaking assessment.
 You will be supported on your postgraduate journey by a highly motivated and experienced team.

-Modules in the certificate year are supported by three on-campus study days.
+Modules in the first (certificate) year are supported by three on-campus study days.
 Study day requirements for diploma year modules vary.

-Our assessment strategy is designed to meet the developing needs of pharmacy professionals and are aligned with professional credentialling principles.
+Our assessment strategy draws from contemporary practice using an inclusive design to meet your needs.
+It is designed to meet the developing needs of pharmacy professionals and is aligned with current competency frameworks including those developed by the Royal Pharmaceutical Society (RPS).
 Assessments include portfolio assessments, case presentations, critical evaluation of care, targeted structured reflection, and structured reports.
 The Practice Certificate in Independent Prescribing includes a three station OSCE-style examination, alongside a critical evaluation of patient care and a portfolio assessment.

 Academic expertise

 The course employs a dedicated team of staff who contribute to the course.
-The team are all registered pharmacists with experience across all sectors of pharmacy practice.
+The team are all registered pharmacists and healthcare professionals with experience across all sectors of pharmacy practice.
 MSc supervisors are drawn from the Leicester School of Pharmacy and the wider Faculty of Health and Life Sciences.

-The academic team is supported by peripatetic teacher practitioners, pharmacists and doctors who contribute to the course learning and teaching strategies.
+The academic team is supported by peripatetic teacher practitioners, pharmacists, non-medical prescribers and doctors who contribute to the course learning and teaching strategies and assessments.

 Start dates and admissions

-There are two intakes per year, in January/February and September/October.
+There are two intakes per year, in January and September.

 Places on the course are allocated in the order of receipt of a fully completed application with accompanying supporting documentation.
 There are limited places available and the programme may close to applications prior to the admission deadline if all places are filled.